h8d13/Mac-G5-2005-Restore/README.md

 ## GPU
 ---
-You can also go wild and upgrade GPU using regular PCIe connectors, you can also get modifications boards with th remaining PCIe slots!
+You can also go wild and upgrade GPU using regular PCIe connectors, you can also get modifications boards with the remaining PCIe slots!